 Information on non-native invasive species can provide an indicator of freshwater wetland ecosystem health and give us a better understanding of the pressures being faced by native freshwater species.

 Eradication of non-native invasive freshwater fauna species (e.g. pest fish) is difficult, if not impossible, once established.

 Invasive freshwater flora species (aquatic weeds) can place significant pressures on freshwater wetland ecosystem health.
 While difficult to eradicate, we know that the successful removal of non-native invasive species encourages native plant and animal populations to re-establish, and that this enables a return to healthier freshwater wetland ecosystems.

 - Extent and rate of change of freshwater wetland systems

-Of the three freshwater wetland systems — lacustrine, palustrine, riverine — the greatest ongoing losses have occurred in palustrine and riverine systems in the Murray Darling and North East Coast Drainage divisions.
+Of the 3 freshwater wetland systems — lacustrine, palustrine, riverine — the greatest ongoing losses have occurred in riverine and palustrine systems in the Gulf and North East Coast Drainage (Great Barrier Reef) divisions.

 - Freshwater wetland systems within protected areas

 Almost 10% of ‘natural’ or ‘low modified’ freshwater wetlands in Queensland are within protected areas.
 The majority are palustrine systems and are within national parks.

 - Condition of riverine ecosystem health